-However, before you even start out along this road, there are a few things you need to make sure of.
-So, you want to start a blog?
-Time to ask yourself some questions about your goals and ideas.
+Still, before you even start out along this road, there are a few things you need to make sure of.
+First, you need to ask yourself some honest questions about your goals and ideas.

-Really though, why do you want to start a blog?
+Why do you really want to start a blog?
 Is it for a hobby or a creative outlet?
 If so, great, you’re on the right lines.
-Is it because you think you’ll make millions from it in your first year?
+Is it because you think you’ll make a salary from it in your first year, or even eventually?
 If that’s the case then you need to backtrack a little and adjust your expectations.

 What kind of writer are you?

 Notice I said ‘writer’.
 This is because blogging and writing are slightly different to me.
 I can’t stress this point strongly enough, but this is my opinion, not a statement of fact.

-Anyway, blogging, to me, is more of a daily life-based, opinion driven genre, where you document your thoughts and experiences in something of a serialisation of your lifestyle.
+Anyway, blogging, to me, is more of a daily life-based, opinion-driven genre, where you document your thoughts and experiences in something of a serialisation of your lifestyle.
 This is a fast-paced, interesting way to gain an insight into another person’s world; the best bloggers give you glimpses into their lives, their families and their experiences through their content.
 Bloggers are experts at sharing their own thoughts and feelings with their audiences.

 So, are you a writer or a blogger?
-There’s no right or wrong answer, but it will help you to decide on the style of work you want to create in the long-term if you can work this out now.
+There’s no right or wrong answer, but it will help you to decide on the style of work you want to create in the long term if you can work this out now.

 Do you actually enjoy writing?

 Similar to point one, but if you’re someone who wants to start a blog purely for the potential money involved, then you’re not going to get that far.
-The same applies for your actual content.
+The same applies to your content.
 Do you enjoy writing?
 It really, really helps if you do.
 If you’re not that keen on it in the first place then it goes without saying that starting a blog probably isn’t going to be for you.

 Can you make plans and stick to them?

 Consistency is key.
-If you’re going to make a real go of this, you need to be able to make plans for when you’re going to write, what you’ll write about, when you’ll post it and how often you’re going to update your site.
+To make a real go of this, you need to be able to make plans for when you’re going to write, what you’ll write about, when you’ll post it and how often you’re going to update your site.